 with a sort of {\em 2-sided batch causality} w.r.t. $\mathbf{Z}$ meaning that ${\mathrm{G}_r^{\mathbf{Z}}} (y ; s, t)$ only depends on $\mathbf{Z}$ (increments) on $[s, r] \cup [t, T]$.
 In the above case this is ensured by the RDE flow property

 together with the (deterministic) rough It\^{o} formula, applied to $F_t^{\mathbf{Z}} (.)$ for fixed $t$, which gives

-There is another class of interesting example based on rough SDEs, rather than RDEs.
-That is, consider a family of rough semimartingales $(R^{s, y; \mathbf{Z}},\sigma(R^{s, y; \mathbf{Z}}))$ to be the unique solution of the rough SDE
+There is another class of interesting examples based on rough SDEs, rather than RDEs.
+That is, consider a family of rough semimartingales $(R^{s, y; \mathbf{Z}},\sigma(R^{s, y; \mathbf{Z}}))$ to be the unique solution of the rough SDE (RSDE)

-where $B$ denotes a Brownian Motion.
+where $B$ denotes a Brownian motion.
 We shall here simply assume that for test functions $f\in \Lip^{3}$, the field

 noting that such results are highly non-trivial and were obtained in \cite{friz_2021,BuginiFrizStannat2024}.
-We now consider another Brownian Motion $W$ independent of $B$ to randomize te parameter dependence on $\mathbf{Z}$.
-As is well-known, \cite{fzk23},\cite{friz_randomisation_2025-1} (independent Brownian) randomization of such an RSDE yields a solution $\bar{R} = R^{\mathbf{Z}} |_{\mathbf{Z} = \mathbf{W} (\omega)}$ to a ``doubly'' SDE.
+We now consider another Brownian motion $W$ independent of $B$ to randomize the parameter dependence on $\mathbf{Z}$.
+As is well-known in \cite{fzk23, friz_randomisation_2025-1}, (independent Brownian) randomization of such an RSDE yields a solution $\bar{R} = R^{\mathbf{Z}} |_{\mathbf{Z} = \mathbf{W} (\omega)}$ to a ``doubly'' SDE.
 By the Markov property,